Local Well-posedness of the Free-Boundary Problem in Compressible Resistive Magnetohydrodynamics: Introduction

 \subsubsection{Velocity and pressure: Div-curl and tangential estimates}

 The second and third equations of the nonlinear $\kk$-system above present the following relations if we temporarily omit the coefficients $\rho_0 J$ and $R'(q)$:

 and

 Again we note that, it is exactly the curl part that denies the possibility of an energy control in standard Soboelv spaces for compressible ideal MHD.
 However, for resistive MHD, the contribution of curl part can be directly controlled by taking $\curla$ in the second equation of \eqref{nonlinearkk0} because $\curla(\pak Q)=0$ and $\curla(b\cdot\pak)b$ has been directly controlled.
-As for the boundary term, we are able to further reduce to interior tangential estimates, for example, then invoking $\p_3 v^3=\dive v-\TP_1v^3-\TP_2v^3$ yields the reduction to interior tangential estimates and divergence.
+As for the boundary term, we are able to further reduce to interior tangential estimates and divergence estimates by using normal trace Lemma \ref{normaltrace}.
 Since the terms containing magnetic field $b$ can be reduced to lower order with the help of magnetic diffusion, the procedure above allows us to trade one spatial derivative by one time derivative: which reduces to the estimates of full time derivatives.